crhomere/LibraShare/README.md

 ### 4. Integration Layer

-- Google Maps API Integration: We will integrate the Google Maps API to identify the nearest physical book to the requesting user.
+- Google Maps Platform Integration: We will integrate the Google Maps Platform to identify the nearest physical book to the requesting user.
-- API Communication: We will implement RESTful APIs to facilitate communication between the frontend and backend components.
+- Platform Communication: We will implement RESTful APIs to facilitate communication between the frontend and backend components.

 ## System Features